joric/ts100tris/README.md

 How to play
 -----------

 Hold button B to start the game.

-Press A or B to move.
-Hold A to drop, B to rotate, both buttons to quit.
+Press A or B to move, A+B or hold B to rotate, hold A to drop, hold both buttons to quit.

 Each time you lose the game the soldering iron tip temperature increases by 10 degrees.